 2.2.
 “Once a felon, always a felon”

-People with a prior felony DUI conviction who get arrested again for driving under the influence automatically face felony DUI charges.
-It does not matter if the current DUI case caused no injuries, or if the prior DUI conviction was more than seven (7) years earlier.9 Therefore, it is critically important that anyone facing felony DUI charges hire counsel in an attempt to get the charges lessened or dismissed.
+People with a prior felony drunk driving conviction who get arrested again for driving under the influence automatically face felony drunk driving charges.
+It does not matter if the current drunk driving case caused no injuries, or if the prior DUI conviction was more than seven (7) years earlier.9 Therefore, it is critically important that anyone facing felony DUI charges hire counsel in an attempt to get the charges lessened or dismissed.

 Every DUI second arrest creates two (2) separate cases that function independently of one another: